jekyll/jekyll/docs/_posts/2017-10-21-jekyll-3-6-2-released.markdown

 Other changes include updates to our documentation, like this [complete video series by Giraffe Academy](../tutorials/video-walkthroughs/) aimed at complete beginners.
-A big thank to Mike for this.
+A big thanks to Mike for this.

 And if you're wondering what happened to version 3.6.1, it was just our new release maintainer getting familiar with the release process. 😄